Le Quesnoy: Heraldry

 The arms of Le Quesnoy are blazoned "Silver, one oak between two smaller ones, on a green base."
-In 1918, the municipality wanted to add a New Zealand Silver Fern to the crest (The Times and The Grey River Argus reports the visit of General Hart in November 1918) in gratitude for liberation, but the rules of heraldry have prevented the plan.
+In 1918, the municipality wanted to add a New Zealand Silver Fern to the crest (The Times and The Grey River Argus report the visit of General Hart in November 1918) in gratitude for liberation, but the rules of heraldry have prevented the plan.